 A warehouse manager in Dongguan described the dynamic in telling detail: "there is an overall shortage in the chemical sector, and factories are nervous about future demand.
 This caused widespread stockpiling on a large scale -- every factory wants to stock up."

-This matters because it means the strength in new export orders -- and by extension the Caixin PMI surge -- may partially reflect precautionary inventory building rather than genuine demand growth.
+This matters because it means the strength in new export orders -- and by extension the RatingDog PMI surge -- may partially reflect precautionary inventory building rather than genuine demand growth.
 Companies ordering ahead of potential supply disruptions look identical to companies experiencing a genuine order boom in PMI survey data.

 Why Two PMIs Tell Different Stories: Methodology Matters

-Understanding the official-Caixin divergence requires understanding how the two surveys are constructed.
+Understanding the official-private PMI divergence requires understanding how the two surveys are constructed.
 They use the same basic methodology -- five component indices (new orders, production, employment, supplier deliveries, inventories) weighted into a composite diffusion index where 50 is the expansion/contraction threshold.
 But the sample frames are fundamentally different, as S&P Global documentation details.

-| Dimension | NBS (Official) PMI | Caixin/S&P PMI |
+| Dimension | NBS (Official) PMI | RatingDog / S&P PMI |

 |---|---|---|